pythoncapi/pythoncapi/doc/bad_api.rst

 ---------------------

 Technically, ``Py_TYPE()`` returns a borrowed reference to a ``PyTypeObject*``.
-In pratice, for heap types, an instance holds already a strong reference to the type in ``PyObject.ob_type``.
+In practice, for heap types, an instance holds already a strong reference to the type in ``PyObject.ob_type``.
 For static types, instances use a borrowed reference, but static types are never destroyed.